How to Recycle Your Best Content to Market Your Law Practice

 Transcribe and edit it into a Q&A blog post

-Break up the main points into multiple social media posts linking back to the blog
+Break up the main points into multiple LinkedIn posts linking back to the blog

 Include in your law firm’s monthly/quarterly newsletter